-When certain driving conditions favor the use of only the electric motor, such as driving below a certain speed or sitting at idle, the engine remains off and thus burns zero gasoline.
+When certain driving conditions favor the use of only the electric motor, such as driving below a specific speed or sitting at idle, the engine remains off and thus burns zero gasoline.
 When the battery level gets to a certain depletion level or if heavy throttle loads are required, the gasoline motor automatically kicks in to assist both in recharging the battery and propelling the drive wheels.

 Examples include the supercar trifecta, the Porsche 918, the McLaren P1, and the LaFerrari.
 All three rely on a combination of an electric motor and gasoline engine for propulsion and power.
 However, they’re all built and designed rather differently, especially when compared to the traditional hybrid system found in a mass-market vehicle.

-The Porsche 918 has twin-turbo V8 that sits in the middle of the chassis driving the rear wheels, but its electric motors are mounted at the front axle, providing the 918 with simulated all-wheel drive.
+The Porsche 918 has a twin-turbo V8 that sits in the middle of the chassis driving the rear wheels, but its electric motors are mounted at the front axle, providing the 918 with simulated all-wheel drive.
 The McLaren P1’s electric motor is integrated to the gas engine and mated to a dual-clutch transmission, while the LaFerrari’s hybrid capabilities involve a system initially developed for Formula 1 racing, also known as KERS, or kinetic energy recovery system.

-Said EMG acts as both a small electric motor that also doubles as an engine starter and an alternator.
+Said EMG acts as a small electric motor that also doubles as an engine starter and an alternator.
 The EMG briefly cranks and drives the engine with electric power before the engine computer automatically transitions to all-gas power, providing hybrid-like benefits without the electric motor sending power directly through the transmission or axles.
-It also gets rid of the need to utilize a jerky and laggy automatic engine-stop-start function.
+It also gets rid of the need to use a jerky and laggy automatic engine-stop-start function.